SegiH/SegiTable/docs/README.md

                     Required: No
                     Type: Number
                     Description: When the field type is TEXTAREA, the number of columns to display the text area with.
 Only provide this for a textarea field

+<a name="ColumnWidth"></a>
+#### ColumnWidth
+                    Required: No
+                    Type: String
+                    Description: Set a custom column width for the column.
+It is best to supply this as a percentage.
+If you use this, provide it for all fields and if you use a percentage, the percentages for all columns should add up to 100%.

 <a name="DatabaseColumn"></a>
 #### DatabaseColumn